-Loss of appetite, or anorexia, is a condition where a person experiences a reduced desire to eat, leading to decreased food intake.
+Loss of appetite (reduced appetite; medically termed anorexia, distinct from anorexia nervosa) is a symptom characterised by a reduced desire to eat, leading to decreased food intake.
 It can be caused by various factors, including infections, chronic diseases, mental health conditions, and medication side effects.
 Treatment involves identifying and addressing the underlying cause, making necessary dietary changes, and ensuring adequate nutrition.

-Identifying early signs of loss of appetite is crucial to prevent malnutrition and other complications.
+Identifying early signs of loss of appetite is crucial to preventing malnutrition and other complications.
 Some early signs to look out for include:

 The symptoms of loss of appetite can vary depending on the underlying cause.
 Some common symptoms include: